There are only three reasons horses do not travel round, relaxed, and through: Fear, Pain, and Confusion.

 As a rider of the Sioux Nation, I have been aboard a horse since before I could walk.
 My balance was perfect before my mother allowed a rein in my hand.
 I have no fear on the back of a horse.
 I know for this I am blessed.
 I meet many riders who did not grow up with horses and I see them do many things to confuse and frighten horses.
 After years of trying to help riders, I have discovered there is tack available that can make a huge short cut in what would be years of training and learning.

-I sewed a ThinLine pad on a piece of elk hide (which is usually all I ride with) and found it did many things for me and then I knew I could help riders learn to speak to their horses and become one with them much faster than many hours of speaking and riding.
+I sewed a ThinLine pad on a piece of elk hide (which is usually all I ride with) and found it did many things for me and then I knew I could help riders learn how to speak horse and become one with them much faster than many hours of speaking and riding.
 The ThinLine saddle pad takes out much of the extra noise or unintentional movement (movement by the rider which is not intended to be a command for the horse and only the movements with more direct contact or press, is heard by the horse.
 Just adding a pad has greatly reduced all that extra noise which frustrates horses.

 I have also been using the ThinLine reins and have felt much peace as I watch riders become so much softer with their hands.
 This happens not only in the good moments but also in the startling moments when the horse suddenly startles the rider no longer feels the need to grab because the reins will not be jerked out of their hand.